-You must also present proper identification when you apply for an instruction permit, driver's license or state identification card.
+You must also present proper identification when you apply for an instruction permit, driver's license, or state identification card.

-If your documents are not in English, you must provide a qualified English translation (see page 11).
+If your documents are not in English, you must provide a qualified English translation (see page 4).
 DVS will verify your documents and may not accept them if they are laminated or altered.
 We cannot accept photocopies of identification documents, and we may confiscate fraudulent documents.

-What you need to bring when applying for a license or ID:

-Standard driver's license or ID
+What you need to bring when applying for a license or ID: Standard driver's license or ID

-- You may present a Minnesota driver's license, identification card or permit that is current or expired for five years or less if it has a photo, or one year or less if it does not have a photo. - If you do not have one of these items, you must present two documents.
+- You may present a Minnesota driver's license, identification card, or permit that is current or expired for five years or less if it has a photo, or one year or less if it does not have a photo. - If you do not have one of these items, you must present two documents.
 One document must contain your full name and your date of birth.
-These documents are referred to as primary and secondary documents and may include a birth certificate, passport or Social Security card. - If the name on your driver's license, identification card or permit has changed, or if the names on your other documents do not match, you must also present proof of your legal name change(s).
-For standard driver's license or ID requirements, visit dps.mn.gov/divisions/dvs/license-and-id/class-d-regular-dl/class-d-dl-forms-documents-and-manuals.
+These documents are referred to as primary and secondary documents and may include a birth certificate, passport or Social Security card. - If the name on your driver's license, identification card, or permit has changed, or if the names on your other documents do not match, you must also present proof of your legal name change(s).

+Complete list of document requirements for a standard driver's license or ID